 - To discover what your scenario is directly connected to, and how it's connected (shown in the Block Diagram).
-The section is also context sensitive, and reflects what you have selected in the main navigator.
-In the illustration above, when Ardoq is selected, only components outside the scope related to Ardoq is shown.
+The section is also context-sensitive and reflects what you have selected in the main navigator.
+In the illustration above, when Ardoq is selected, only components outside the scope related to Ardoq are shown.

 - To expand the scope of your scenario.
-The related components can be included in the scenario either via the three dots, and selecting "Include", or via the Block Diagram
+The related components can be included in the scenario either via the three dots, and select "Include", or via the Block Diagram

 What you see in the related section depends on your permissions in the workspaces outside the scenario.

 If you highlight one or more related components, they will be rendered in the Block Diagram.
 You can then choose to add the component either from the Related component section or from the Block Diagram.
 When you have added something, there will be a short delay while the scenario reloads.